 If your child has lost their Medicaid as stated in the previous section most of the time it is because they have either too much earned income or too much unearned income.

 A Disabled Adult Child as defined under the Social Security Act at section 1634 (also referred to as a “1634 DAC”) is a person who (i) was receiving SSI benefits; (ii) is at least age eighteen; (iii) has blindness or a disability which began before age twenty-two; (iv) received SSI benefits based on blindness or disability; and (v) lost SSI because he or she became eligible for SSDI benefits on a parent’s record due to the retirement, death or disability of a parent.
 These 1634 DACs will continue to be eligible for Medicaid in New Jersey as long as the DAC is still blind or disabled and continues to have no more than $2,000 of countable assets.
 The most common reason is too much unearned income in either social security benefits or an inheritance from a parent in the form of a pension or an annuity.
 It is also possible that a child may have lost their Medicaid eligibility because he or she owns too much in available property and resources.
 Most Medicaid programs will require your child to have less than $2,000.00 in available resources.
 Available resources are all the money in their bank accounts, any CDs, any savings bonds and any cash they might have on hand.
-If grandma and grandpa buy a grandchild stocks, they count as available resources too.
+If grandma and grandpa buy a grandchild stock, they count as available resources too.
 If your child has more than $2,000.00 in available resources in any month, they will not be eligible for Medicaid services.
-One possible solution is to fund something called an “Able Account”, a tax deferred savings account which does not count as an available resource under certain circumstances.
+One possible solution is to fund something called an “Able Account”, a tax-deferred savings account that does not count as an available resource under certain circumstances.
 However, there are limitations on how much money can be contributed to an Able Account each year.
 The current limitation is $15,000.00.
 It is indexed annually.
 If your child has more than $15,000.00 to his or her name, a Special Needs Trust might be a good option.
 Your child must be under the age of 65 for an attorney to create a Special Needs Trust and place the funds inside of it.
-If you would like to discuss an ABL Account or a Special Needs Trust with our firm please contact Fredrick P. Niemann, Esq. toll-free at (855) 376-5291 or email him at email@example.com.
+If you would like to discuss an ABL Account or a Special Needs Trust with our firm please contact Fredrick P. Niemann, Esq. toll-free at (855) 376-5291 or email him at firstname.lastname@example.org.
 Remember Medicaid benefits can almost always be restored it just takes time.

 My Application for SSI or Medicaid was Denied – Now What Do I Do?